OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/12 November 2016.md

 ---

-## Afterlife & Soul Topics

-- No specific content under this section in this session.

----

-## Cosmic Structure & Densities

-- No specific content under this section in this session.

----

 ## Earth Changes & Environmental Events

 - There is **climate change** happening, but it is not caused by anthropogenic (human-made) global warming